 - Uluru Sunrise or Sunset Camel Tour

-- Uluru and Kata Tjuta Helicopter and Small Plane Tours
+- Uluru and Kata Tjuta Helicopter Experience (bucket list!)

 - Ayers Rock Skydiving